Shopping Links

 The Japanese version has its own strengths.
 Some parts are generally funnier, the comic timing is a bit tighter, and it has some jokes that didn't make it into the dub (plus a few that don't translate at all).

-The acting is another toss up.
-The Japanese cast is filled with big names (all of which are shared by the characters, another in-joke), the casting fits well, and the acting is quite good, with a particularly funny performance by Sakakibara Yoshiko as the slightly deranged boss of the team.
-The dub loses some humor due to the acting (that same character, for example, isn't notably funny), but it gains elsewhere thanks to sarcastic or offhanded comments.
-The acting in the dub varies from decent to good (somewhat surprising coming from AnimeWorks), and even the minor characters sound OK.
+The acting is another toss-up.
+The Japanese cast is filled with big names (all of which are shared by their characters, another in-joke), the casting fits well, and the acting is quite good, with a particularly funny performance by Yoshiko Sakakibara as the slightly deranged boss of the team.
+The dub loses some humor due to the acting (that same character, for example, isn't notably funny), but it gains elsewhere thanks to sarcastic and offhanded comments.
+The acting in the dub varies from decent to good (somewhat surprising coming from AnimeWorks), and even the minor characters sound okay.
 The casting is also quite good for the most part, particularly the kids--I had no problem believing little Yota, a relative rarity in a dub.

 Which is better overall?
-I'd say the balance is in favor of the dub, but thanks to the DVD you can watch both and get two different experiences--both funny--out of a single series.
+I'd say the balance is in favor of the dub, but thanks to the magic of bilingual DVDs there's no need to choose.
+You basically get two different experiences--both funny--out of a single series.

 My only real real complaint about the series is a particularly painful one: Production was cut off after only two 30-minute OAVs.
-It's sad enough that such a funny series is so short, and it's particularly galling here since there is actually a plot, and it definitely isn't concluded at the end.
-Who knows, maybe someone will pick up the ball some day (fan poll, anybody?), and there is an (as yet unavailable in English) comic version.
+It's sad enough that such a funny series is so short, and it's particularly galling here since Shinesman actually has a plot, and it definitely isn't concluded at the end.
+Who knows, maybe someone will pick up the ball some day (fan poll, anybody?), and there is an (as yet unavailable in English) manga version.

 The music is much like the art: plain.
 When there is any, that is; Shinesman is almost completely devoid of noticeable background music.
 The opening theme, on the other hand, sounds exactly like some of the classic, heroic anime themes (Dragonball and the like), replete with corporate-sponsored-hero-appropriate lyrics ("tax-free justice" and such).

-Summing up, Shinesman is a low-key, very funny parody of Power Rangers and its sentai anime kin.
+Summing up, Shinesman is a very low-key, very funny parody of Power Rangers and its sentai anime kin.
 It has a hilarious blend of off-beat humor, cheesy superhero action, quirky characters, and anime in-jokes.
-Don't come looking for over the top slapstick, but if slightly more subtle parody is your thing and you're willing to look beyond lackluster art, an apparently weak premise, and a frustrating end after two episodes, this is among the best.
+Don't come looking for over-the-top slapstick, but if slightly more subtle parody is your thing and you're willing to look beyond lackluster art, an apparently weak premise, and a frustrating end after two episodes, Shinesman is among the best.
 I am tempted to recommend the dub, though--it's probably funnier, and at the least has some darned good additions.
 Better yet, watch both.

 Related Recommendations